 Oral participation, including the presentation of CJEU case law in class, is taken into account in order to round a grade where appropriate.

 The EU Treaty (TEU), the Treaty on the Functioning of the European Union (TFEU) and selected secondary legislation.
-It is recommended that students buy the following student text, which includes the text not only of the Treaties but also of the most important secondary EU legislation, much of which we shall be considering in some detail: Nigel G. Foster (ed.), Blackstone's EU Treaties & Legislation, edition 2019- 2020.
+It is recommended that students buy the following student text, which includes the text not only of the Treaties but also of the most important secondary EU legislation, much of which we shall be considering in some detail: Nigel G. Foster (ed.), Blackstone's EU Treaties & Legislation, Oxford: Oxford University Press [most recent edition].

 A textbook on EU law.
 Students may find various textbooks in the Law School library.
 Nevertheless, we strongly recommend that students buy the following textbook, which is excellent: Paul Craig & Grainne De Búrca: EU Law: Text, Cases and Materials, 7th edition, Oxford: Oxford University Press 2020.

-In addition, the following book will be used in class during teaching: Christa Tobler & Jacques Beglinger, Essential EU Law in Charts, 5th edition, Budapest: HVG-Orac 2020.
+In addition, the following books will be used: Christa Tobler & Jacques Beglinger, Essential EU Law in Charts and Text (2 volumes), 5th edition, Budapest: HVG-Orac 2020.

-Additional reading (CJEU case law etc.) will be indicated in the course reader and in the Law Faculty’s electronic learning environment Bright Space.
+Specific required and optional reading will be indicated in the course reader to be found in the Law Faculty’s electronic learning environment.

 Additional reading (CJEU case law etc.) will be indicated in the course reader and in the electronic learning environment, Bright Space.